Successfully introducing your team to a new Corrective Action system

 - Operators don't know how to use it

-- Why would I risk my precious time to learn a new system?
+- Why would I use my time to learn a new system?

 Create a plan of events from the start which cover the following core elements: